deforation/sec_seccomp_framwork/README.md

 NOTE:
 This file consists only of some system calls for demo purpose and to show the possibilities as well as the functions the framework provides

+Note:
+There are 3 different length flags called (set_length, read_length and set_return)
+ - set_length:  defines the length of a system all argument.
+This can either be strlen or mor likely strlen+1, the name of another argumen or it can be skiped.
+If the value is skiped, sizeof(datatype) is used by default
+ - read_length: The read length defines how many bytes have to be read from the target application.
+This has the following reason: If we modify the read systemcall after it was executed we are able to manipulate the retrieved data.
+Now, if we would read the whole length according to the buffer size we may end up reading parts of old data.
+To prevent this, we need the return value of the system call, which gives us the information how many bytes have been read (are valid in the buffer).
+In the case of SYS_read, we would therefore have to define the length to "return".
+As a result, only the given amount of data is read.
+If the option is not defined, the set_length rule is used.
+ - set_return:  Enables the possibility to define what the system call should return (overwrite) when the specified field is modified.
+This allows us to define a rule to modify for example the output of the read system call and return the new length of the modified string with the system call.
+If we for example change the read output of "leet" to "magnus", the return value has to be set to the new length of magnus.
+Otherwise the application would just read "magn", which is not what we want.
+ - The option set_return is currently only supported in combination with buffer manipulations (not primitive data types

 ```
 A function definition has the following format consisting